Access to care and support services

 Metrics

-- Unmet needs: proportion of people (aged 65 years and over) living in households who receive aged care services and who felt their needs were not being met
+- Unmet needs: proportion of people (aged 65 years and over) living in households who need more formal assistance than they are currently receiving

 - Quality: proportion of people with disability (aged 15–64 years) who were satisfied with the quality of assistance

-- Quality: proportion of people (aged 65 years or over) living in households, who were satisfied with the quality of assistance
+- Quality: proportion of people (aged 65 years and over) living in households, who were satisfied with the quality of assistance

 Why this matters